On the Power of Finite Ambiguity in B\"uchi Complementation: Application to Limit Deterministic Automata

-We remark that there are other specialized complementation algorithms for LDBWs~\cite{Blahoudek16,DBLP:conf/pldi/ChenHLLTTZ18}; these algorithms differ from ours in that their constructed complementary NBWs are nondeterministic but \emph{not} limit deterministic, as our construction does.
-In fact, the algorithms in~\cite{Blahoudek16,DBLP:conf/pldi/ChenHLLTTZ18} can be seen as optimized rank-based algorithm tailored for LDBWs, while ours is an optimized slice-based algorithm specialized for LDBWs.
+\begin{restatable}[The Language and Size of $\aut^{c}$ for LDBA]{theorem}{LDBAlanguageSizeComplementNBA} Given an LDBA~$\aut = (\states, \initialStates, \trans, \acc)$, let $\nstates$ and $\dstates$ form a partition of $\states$ such that $\acc \subseteq \dstates$; let $\aut^{c}$ be the NBA constructed according to Definition~\ref{def:LDBAnsbcComplementation}.
+Then $\lang{\aut^{c}} = \infwords \setminus \lang{\aut}$ and $\aut^{c}$ has at most $2^{\size{\states}} + 2^{\size{\nstates}} \times 3^{\size{\acc}} \times 4^{\size{\dstates \setminus \acc}} \in \bigO(4^{\size{{\states}}})$ states. \end{restatable} Before presenting the intuition of the proof for this theorem, we want to remark that there are other specialized complementation algorithms for LDBAs~\cite{Blahoudek16,DBLP:conf/pldi/ChenHLLTTZ18}; these algorithms differ from ours in that their constructed complementary NBAs are nondeterministic but \emph{not} limit deterministic, as our construction does.
+In fact, the algorithms in~\cite{Blahoudek16,DBLP:conf/pldi/ChenHLLTTZ18} can be seen as optimized rank-based algorithms tailored for LDBAs, while ours is an optimized slice-based algorithm specialized for LDBAs.
+Since the proof is rather long and involved, we provide it in~\ref{app:LDBAlanguageSizeComplementNBA}; here we give the main ideas it is based on.